For kids living with disability, being creative can be a wonderful and fun way to support their personal development.

-Benefits include strengthening muscles in their hands and fingers when they colour-in or develop the planning skills needed to prepare a painting or drawing.
+Benefits include strengthening muscles in their hands and fingers when they colour-in or developing the planning skills needed to prepare a painting or drawing.

-Below, we have put together four of our favourite arts and crafts activities, to take the thinking out of coming up with ideas to keep your kids entertained these school holidays!
+We have put together four of our favourite arts and crafts activities, to take the thinking out of coming up with ideas to keep your kids entertained at home.